-EXCHANGE ACT OF 1934 For the f ïscal year ended Deceml OR nber 31, 2022 UK □ TRANSITION REPORT PURSU EXCHANGE ACT OF 1934 UANT TO SECTIO ON 13 OR 15(d) OF THE SECURITIES For the transition on period from to Comi mission File Number: 00 01-38377 BRIGHT SPIRE CAPI ITAL, INC. (Exact Name of Registrant as Specifie ed in Its Charter) Maryland (State or Other Jurisdiction of Incorporation or Organization) 38-4046290 (I.R.S.
-Employer Identification No.) Madison Avenue, 33rd New York, NY 10022 cipal Executive Offices, I 2 (Registrant's (212) 547-2631 Telephone Number, Inclu uding Area Code) Securities registered pursuant to Section 12(b) of f the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.01 per share BRSP New York Stock Exchange Securities registered pursuant to Section 12 (g) o f the Act: None Indicate by check mark if the registrant is a well-kn Yes $\blacksquare$ No $\square$ own seasoned issuer, as d defined in Rule 405 of the Securities Act.
-Indicate by check mark if the registrant is not required.
-Yes □ No 🗷 red to file reports pursuan nt to Section 13 or Section 15(d) of the Indicate by check mark whether the registrant (1) has Exchange Act of 1934 during the preceding 12 mon reports), and (2) has been subject to such filing requ or for such shorter po Indicate by check mark whether the registrant has supursuant to Rule 405 of Regulation S-T (§232.405 of the registrant was required to submit such files).
-Ye of this chapter) during the every Interactive Data File required to be submitted e preceding 12 months (or for such shorter period th Indicate by check mark whether the registrant is a la reporting company, or an emerging growth compan reporting company," and "emerging growth compar y.
-See the definitions of " "large accelerated filer," "accelerated filer," "smalle
+For the fiscal year ended December 31, 2023

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission File Number: 001-38377

+BRIGHTSPIRE CAPITAL, INC.

+(Exact Name of Registrant as Specified in Its Charter)

+Maryland

+(State or Other Jurisdiction of Incorporation or Organization) 38-4046290 (I.R.S.
+Employer Identification No.)

+590 Madison Avenue, 33rd Floor New York, NY 10022

+New York, NY 10022

+(Address of Principal Executive Offices, Including Zip Code)

+(Registrant's Telephone Number, Including Area Code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.01 per share BRSP New York Stock Exchange Securities registered pursuant to Section 12 (g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\mathbf{E}$ No $\Box$

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\square$ No $\blacksquare$

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\square$

+Emerging growth company $\Box$